Lindenwood University – Belleville: History

 As a result of key partnership agreements and state approval in 2003, Lindenwood University purchased the abandoned former campus of the Belleville West High School with original architecture dating back to 1925 by William B. Ittner.
 Lindenwood-Belleville began by launching a master of arts programs in education and educational administration.
 Other programs were added through the university's School of Accelerated Degree Programs, an evening-based accelerated format designed for working adults and non-traditional students.
+The cost of the campus was $1.
+Belleville Township High School District 201 had operated the building.
+The university was required to spend funds to improve the property in order to qualify for the $1 price.

-As part of a campus restoration campaign, Lindenwood invested over $23 million.
+As part of a campus restoration campaign, Lindenwood invested $19 million by 2010.
 The plan included restoration of the auditorium and updating several historic buildings on campus and surrounding properties for academic and administrative use.
 When it opened in the fall of 2009, the Belleville campus was the only Lindenwood satellite campus to offer daytime classes.

-For the 2009–2010 academic year, semester-based programs were only offered to junior- and senior-level students, but in the fall of 2010 the University expanded semester-based programs to all underclassman.
+For the 2009–2010 academic year, semester-based programs were only offered to junior- and senior-level students, but in the fall of 2010 the university expanded semester-based programs to all underclassmen.
 In 2011, Lindenwood University-Belleville transitioned from a satellite campus to a separately accredited college.
-The University was notified of the accrediting decision in November 2011 by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-Under the new accreditation, Lindenwood University-Belleville kept the same name and the same governing board as the Lindenwood University campus in St. Charles, Missouri, and was considered a sister school as part of the Lindenwood University System.
+The university was notified of the accrediting decision in November 2011 by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Under the new accreditation, Lindenwood University-Belleville kept the same name and the same governing board as the Lindenwood University campus in St. Charles, Missouri, and was considered a sister school as one part of the Lindenwood University System.

-Citing "ongoing financial and enrollment challenges", Lindenwood University–Belleville discontinued its semester-based undergraduate programs after the 2019–20 academic year.
+Citing "ongoing financial and enrollment challenges", Lindenwood University's Belleville sister school discontinued its semester-based undergraduate programs after the 2019–20 academic year, while the main location in St. Charles remained open.
 The approximately 1,100 students enrolled in undergraduate programs at the Belleville campus were permitted to transfer to Lindenwood University in St. Charles and the institution vowed to honor all athletic scholarships for transferring students, even if they no longer participated in sports after relocating.
 Following the cessation of undergraduate programs, only evening classes continued at Belleville.

+The university had, as of 2021, spent $42,000,000 on the campus, according to Patty Gregory, the mayor.